axel-op/googlejavaformat-action/README.md

 --skip-removing-unused-imports
   Do not remove unused imports.
 Imports will still be sorted.

+--skip-reflowing-long-strings
+  (JDK 11+) Do not reflow string literals that exceed the column limit.

+--skip-javadoc-formatting
+  (JDK 11+) Do not reformat javadoc.

 --dry-run, -n
   Prints the paths of the files whose contents would change if the formatter were run normally.